Where & How To Buy Solana (SOL)

 Solana is part of the high market-cap suite of tokens dubbed the ‘Ethereum killers’.
-While Ethereum still holds a huge portion of the blockchain market share among investors, buying altcoins with lower transaction costs and faster block times are slowly gaining traction for long-term growth.
+While Ethereum still holds a huge portion of the blockchain market share among investors, buying altcoins with lower transaction costs and faster block times is slowly gaining traction for long-term growth.
 There is no greater example of this than the price of SOL, which exploded throughout 2021 to return 531% over 12 months.

 Those that wish to board the Solana hype train, or are unsure whether it is a bubble waiting to burst, will want to know what exactly Solana is, how to buy SOL tokens and the best exchanges to invest in Solana – all of which we will examine in this article.

-How To Buy Solana
+How To Buy Solana - Quick Tutorial

 The quickest and safest way to purchase Solana is to follow these steps: